-- (a) Sir Alexander Cadogan, the representative designated by the Mandatory Power, has appeared before the Commission at its sixth and sixteenth meetings on 14 and 21 January 1948, respectively. - (b) In his review of the present situation in Palestine on 14 January 1948, Sir Alexander stated that the Arabs had made it clear that "they proposed to resist with all the forces at their disposal the implementation of the partition plan".
-Moreover, since the first week is December the situation in Palestine had deteriorated rapidly.
-Violent conflict between the two communities had been intensified; courts and essential government services had been either unable to operate or were seriously crippled; there was but one month's supply of certain types of fuel oil in the country; there was general insecurity; communications were obstructed; the collection of public revenue was expected to drop sharply.
-Sir Alexander described the situation as one in which "generally speaking, there has been a very severe diminution in the functions awl authority of Civil Government, and in view of recent developments, it would be optimistic to hope for any improvement in the future." - c.
-The representative of the Mandatory Power warned the Commission at its sixteenth meeting on 21 January 1948, "in the present circumstances the Jewish story that the Arabs are the attackers and the Jews the attacked is not tenable.
-The Arabs are determined to show that they will not submit tamely to the United Nations Plan of Partition; while the Jews are trying to consolidate the advantages gained at the General Assembly by a succession of drastic operations designed to intimidate and cure the Arabs of any desire for further conflict.
-Elements on each side are thus engaged in attacking or in taking reprisals indistinguishable free attacks....
-The Government of Palestine fear that strife in Palestine will be greatly intensified when the Mandate is terminated and that the international status of the United Nations Commission will mean little or nothing to the Arabs in Palestine, to whom the killing of Jews now transcends all other considerations.
-Thus, the Commission will be faced with the problem of how to avert certain bloodshed on a very much wider scale than prevails at present." - d.
-Mr. Fletcher-Cooke of the United Kingdom delegation elaborated on the above by further informing the Commission that:
+(a) Sir Alexander Cadogan, the representative designated by the Mandatory Power, has appeared before the Commission at its sixth and sixteenth meetings on T4 and 21 January 1948, respectively.

+. . . . (b) .
+In this review of the present situationals Falestine, on 1.
+14 January 1948, Eir Alexander stated that the Araba had made it the clear that "they proposed to resist with all the forces at their disposal the implementation of the partition plan".
+Moreover, the cince the first week in December the situation on Palestine had deteriorated rapidly.
+Violent conflict between the two communities thad been intensified; courts and essential government services had been either unable to operate on wore seriously crippled; there , was but one month!s supply of certain types of fuel oil in the accountry; there was general insecurity; communications were to obstructed; the collection of public revenue was expected to drop sharply.
+Sir Alexander described the situation as one in which generally speaking, there has been a very severe diminution in the functions and authority of Civil Government, and in view of recent developments, it would be optimistic to hope for early in Improvement in the future.
+The party the state of

+(c) The representative of the Mandetory Power informed the Commission at its sixteenth meeting on 21 January 1948; that "in the present circumstances the Jewish story that the Arabs are the attackers and the Jews the attacked is not tenable.
+The Arabs are determined to show that they will not sufmit tamely to the United Nations Plan of Partition; while the Jows are trying to consolidate the advantages gained at the General Assembly by a succession of drastic operations designed to intimidate and cure the Arabs of any design for further conflict.
+Elements on each side are thus engaged in attacks, ..
+The Government of Palestine fear that strife in

+Paleutine will be greatly intensified when the Mandate is terminated, and that the international status of the United Nations Commission will mean little or nothing to the Arabs in Paleutine, to whom the killing of Jews new transcends all other considerations.
+Thus, the Commission will be faced with the problem of how to avert certain bleedshed on a very much witer scale than prevails at present."

+(d) Mr. Fletcher-Cooke of the United Kingdom delegation elaborated on the above by further informing the Commission that:

 "The view held by the Government of Palestine is that the arrival of the Commission will be the signal for widespread attacks by the Arabs both on the Jews and on the members of the Commission itself.
 In addition, some 62 per cent of the present Government staff in Palestine are Arabs, and there is reason to believe that none of these will be willing or able to serve the Commission.
-The Arabs have made it quite clear and have told the Palestine Government that they do not propose to cooperate or to assist the Commission, and that, far from it, they propose to attack and impede its work in every possible way.
+The Arabs have made it quite clear and have told the Palestine Government that they do not propose to co-operate or to assist the Commission, and that, far from it, they propose to attack and impede its work in every possible way.
 We have no reason to suppose that they do not mean what they say."